priya-dikey/customer-transfer-analytics-pipeline/README.md

 concentrated value is among the highest value senders.
 Built on a transfer themed dataset with dbt, DuckDB, and Superset.

+# Business Question : How concentrated is our transfer volume among our customer base, and what's our exposure if we lose our highest-value senders?

 **Headline:** the top 10% of senders account for 61.4% of total volume.

 ## Data